 Skip to main content

-• Locally — the open-source pmxt sidecar runs on your machine.
+• Self-hosted (advanced) — for users who run pmxt-core on their own machine.
 No API key, no external dependency.
 Your requests go directly to the venues.
+See self-hosted.

 The Router — cross-venue intelligence

 The Router is PMXT’s cross-venue intelligence layer.
-Search, match, and compare prices across every venue — all from a single PMXT API key:
+Search, match, and compare prices across the hosted catalog — all from a single PMXT API key:

 Cross-venue search

-One query fans out across every venue.
-Results in ~10ms from a shared catalog.
+One query searches the hosted catalog.
+Results in ~10ms from a shared index.

 Market matching

-Find the same or related market on other venues with relation types, confidence, and reasoning.
+Find clusters of the same or related market across venues with relation types and confidence scores.

 Price comparison